usaid-cs/yesterday-i-learned/chemistry.md

 - The phytohemagglutinin in as few as 25 unsoaked kidney Beans can kill you.
 If they are slow cooked, the toxicity increases fivefold.
 - Chloroform won't knock someone out in seconds.
 It takes minutes.
 - The [Bohr Effect](https://en.wikipedia.org/wiki/Bohr_effect) explains why increasing CO2 concentration makes hemoglobin release their oxygen (affinity curve).
+- Caesium: Due to the bright blue lines in its emission spectrum, they chose a name derived from the Latin word caesius, meaning sky-blue.
+(It is thus pronounced "KAY see um")